-7" to 12.1" military-grade industrial LCD monitors with VGA / DVI-D / HDMI video input, VESA mount, wide range working temperature, and DC power supply.
+7” / 10.4” / 12.1” rugged industrial LCD monitors with VGA / DVI / HDMI video input, rear VESA mounting holes, wide operating temperature range, MIL-STD-810G / 461E compliance, and DC power input.

 REFERENCES Benefits of Optical Bonding For Outdoor Monitors Optical bonding is a method in which it provides enhanced visibility and durability to LCD monitors.
 Between the LCD module and the cover glass or touch panel of a monitor is a tiny gap of air.
 In optical bonding, a layer of resin is applied to fill the gap, uniting the two together and filling the air gap.
 With optical bonding, it decreases parallax issues, eliminating the gap that creates the illusion that pixels shift position depending on the line of sight.
 Optical bonding also increases the display’s range of viewing angles and delivers more accurate touch alignment in touch-based interactive systems.